 The Semantic Differential (1964) is a list of bipolar adjectives individually constructed to fit a particular research interest.
-Adjective pairs - for example, good-bad - are selected from a list on the basis of their factor loadings and their appropriateness to the topics to be investigated.
+Adjective pairs - for example, good-bad are selected from a list on the basis of their factor loadings and their appropriateness to the topics to be investigated.
 The adjectives are placed on a seven point scale, and students are asked to rate each "concept" on each adjective pair.
 A "concept" may be a thing, idea, or person.
 The instrument may yield a number of factors which describe the meaning of a concept.
 In this study, however, only one factor, Evaluation, was pertinent.
-Osgood (1964) has suggested ferential.
+Osgood (1964) has suggested that Evaluation is the attitude factor in the Semantic Differential.
 The following items were used to measure attitudes toward the test interpretation: